Assessment of approaches for dispersive forces employing graphone as a case study: Introduction

-The aim of this paper is twofold.
-The primary aim is to compare and justify, which of the wide spectrum of available methods including the van der Waals interactions are suitable for good description of the adsorption of small molecules like H, F, etc. on layered materials.
-Hence, these investigations can be viewed as a benchmark for the functionalizations or intercalation of the other two-dimensional (2D) atomically thick materials like TMDs, hBN, and MXenes vertically stacked forming new class of widely studied nowadays so-called van der Waals heterostructures.
-Secondary aim is to determine, from the energetical and structural point of view, the substrate effect on the adsorption process of the examined structures.
+We use graphone as a prototype system for the assessment of the above mentioned approaches with vdW forces taken into account on one hand, and for the investigation of the role of metallic substrate on the energetics of the hydrogenated graphene on the other hand.
+Therefore, to determine the influence of the substrate effect on the adsorption process of the examined structures, we carry out first the calculations for freestanding graphone and graphone formed on Ni(111) surface substrate.
+Second, we investigate the adsorption of small molecules like H, F, etc. on studied layered structures.
+This allows us to assess the role of the vdW interaction treatment on the wide range of physical processes in layered materials.
+Hence, these investigations can be viewed as a benchmark for the functionalizations or intercalation of the other two-dimensional (2D) structures or vertically stacked 2D materials, forming new class of widely studied nowadays van der Waals heterostructures [\cite{geim2013van,Birowska2019}].

 The paper is organized as follows.
 In section 2, we present computational details.
-The results are presented and discussed in section 3.
-Here, we deal with the energetics and structural changes of single-sided hydrogenated graphene on the Ni(111) substrate and compare the results for freestanding graphone.
+The results are presented and discussed in section 3, where we deal with the energetics and structural changes of freestanding graphone and graphone on the Ni(111) substrate.
 Finally, the paper is concluded in section 4.